GuccioGucci/yoke/README.md

 <a name='bootstrap-live-only-with-bogus'></a>
 ### Bootstrap: live only, with bogus (creating from scratch)

-Even better, we could always rely on existing task definitions, but using some default "off-the-shelf" ones the very first time (while creating), and then stick to previous solution, afterwards.
-This can be achieved using a variable on command-line (e.g. `bootstrap`), being `false` by default and set `true` on first execution.
+Even better, we could always rely on *already existing* task definitions, but using some default "off-the-shelf" ones the very first time (on creation), then following previous solution, afterwards.
+This was inspired by [this approach](https://github.com/hashicorp/terraform-provider-aws/issues/632#issuecomment-472420686), from the previously shared discussion on the topic.

+In order to do so, we need to:

+* distinguish *first* and *following* Terraform `apply` executions
+* prepare "off-the-shelf" task definitions (referred to as `bogus`)

+First goal can be achieved using a variable on command-line (e.g. `bootstrap`), being `false` by default and set `true` on first execution.
 Here's an example:

 ```
 # first time